Code-Institute-Submissions/CitiesInCountries/documentation/CinC - User Experience and Design.md

 Information Design: Skeleton Layout (Mock-up)

 ### Interface Design
-The website shares a common and recognisable look-and-feel, with the same background image, hamburger-menu, fixed footer with links, and colour scheme.
+The website shares a common and recognisable look-and-feel, with the same linear-gradient colour scheme, Raleway font, imagery (FontAwesome, Flags and D3 Graphs), and footer links.

-The fixed footer elements are easily recognisable and understood, even more so thanks to the tool-tip on hover.
+The fixed footer elements are easily recognisable and understood.

-Navigating is easy, there's only one simple choice, the top-right hamburger-menu.
+Navigating is easy, there's only one simple choice, the Dashboard, clicking on Google Map Markers, InfoWindow buttons, modals, and footer links.

 ### Navigation Design
-Internal website navigation is provided by the top-right hamburger-menu and is a feature across the website.
+Internal website navigation is simple, it's all displayed on a single Dashboard.

-External navigation, such as for the links on the fixed footer at the bottom of all pages, open up in new tabs (`target="_blank"`) or relevant applications associated to the functions.
+External navigation, such as for the links on the fixed footer at the bottom of the page, open up in new tabs (`target="_blank"`).

 ### Information Design
 Wireframe Diagrams: